Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 Two options.
 The scenic route: Shatabdi Express to Kalka (4 hours, INR 700-1,000), then the UNESCO toy train to Shimla (5-6 hours, INR 300-700).
 The fast route: drive via Chandigarh on NH5 (7-8 hours).
 Flights from Delhi to Shimla Airport (SLV) exist but are frequently cancelled due to weather — don't rely on them.

-My recommendation: toy train up, car down.
-You get the experience in one direction and save time in the other.
+The smart play: toy train up, car down.
+You get the full experience in one direction and save time on the return.

 Is the toy train actually worth 5-6 hours?